 Social Security benefits are generally not taxable.
-Above over certain limits -- \$25,000 (\$32,000 for married couples), your benefits may become partly or fully taxable.
+Above over certain limits -- \$34,000 (\$44,000 for married couples), your benefits may become partly or fully taxable.
 For a quick test, add 1⁄2 of your Social Security benefits and all your other income.
 If the total is higher than the limit, some of your benefits may be taxable.
 See this article for more information.

-38. I'm a Massachusetts resident.
+30. I'm a Massachusetts resident.
 What goes on the Massachusetts Schedule HC?

-If you are an active Peace Corps Volunteer, use this information on Schedule HC:
+If you are currently an active Volunteer, or a Returned Peace Corps Volunteer who purchased post-service insurance, use this information on Schedule HC: